-Taking nutritional Vitamin D3 supplements can benefit cancer patients with Merkel Cell Carcinoma on Thalidomide treatment.
-But avoid Vitamin D3 supplements if on Ifosfamide treatment for Testicular Germ Cell Tumors.
-Similarly, taking nutritional supplement Vitamin D3 can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene CDK4.
-But avoid taking nutritional supplement Vitamin D3 when at genetic risk of cancer due to mutation of gene TERT.
+Taking Vitamin D3 extracts or nutritional supplements may benefit Primary Penile Squamous Cell Carcinoma patients on Cisplatin treatment over Sumac nutritional supplements.
+But Vitamin D3 supplements or Vitamin D3 extracts offer less benefit if on Cisplatin treatment for Primary Urachal adenocarcinoma compared to Lemon.
+Similarly, taking nutritional supplements Vitamin D3 may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene MYC over Persimmon.
+But avoid nutritional supplements Vitamin D3 when at genetic risk of cancer due to mutation of gene CREBBP.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Testicular Germ Cell Tumors or Merkel Cell Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Vitamin D3.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Penile Squamous Cell Carcinoma or Primary Urachal adenocarcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Vitamin D3.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Vitamin D3?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene TERT the same as due to mutation of gene CDK4?
-Are the implications of Testicular Germ Cell Tumors same as Merkel Cell Carcinoma?
-Is it one and the same if you are on treatment with Ifosfamide or on Thalidomide?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Vitamin D3 extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene MYC the same as due to mutation of gene CREBBP?
+Are the implications of Primary Penile Squamous Cell Carcinoma the same as Primary Urachal adenocarcinoma?
+Is it one and the same if you are on treatment with Cisplatin or Cisplatin?

 Vitamin D3, also known as cholecalciferol or sunshine vitamin, is a fat-soluble vitamin usually produced in the skin when exposed to sun.
 It is obtained from a variety of food sources and is also available in the form of dietary supplements.
 It is known to have many health benefits including the following :